-The Problem with Free
+The Problem with Giving Away Training Services For Free

 When I first started personal training, “free” was a big part of my life.
 In the very large 24-hour fitness facility I worked at, it was one of the few ways to obtain a new personal training client.
 And, this was important because training clients was both how I gained experience and how I made the majority of my income.
 You know the drill: members are offered a free personal training session or assessment, you, as an unpaid trainer or trainer earning a floor-hour rate, take them through some equipment, possibly some testing and hopefully sell them on being a client.

 Later, when I first started as an independent trainer, my then studio manager told me, “People love free.”
 So, not knowing any better, I offered a weekly body weight boot camp class for free hoping to obtain a client or two.
 Considering it was just a few hours of my time per month, it was worth it.
 Right?